NeuralWxMaps/EnsMemberAnalysis/index.md

 <hr>

 <img src="https://user-images.githubusercontent.com/75145898/111527263-58e6ea00-8725-11eb-85dc-09ddf5574889.png">
-<p>Here is the Phase-Space plot of the 12 hour forecast, valid at 12z on March 14th (6 AM MDT), showing most of the ensemble members clustered around the pattern at (48,13) and two more members clustered near (4,20).
-The largest cluster includes 23 members.
-The averages of the clusters are presented below the corresponding Phase-Space Pattern numbers.</p>
+<p>Here is the Phase-Space plot of the 12 hour forecast, valid at 12z on March 14th (6 AM MDT), showing most of the ensemble members clustered around node (48, 15) and a second cluster at node (49, 39).
+The largest cluster includes 21 members.
+The averages of the clusters are presented below the corresponding Phase-Space nodes.</p>

 <table border="1" cellpadding="1" cellspacing="1">
   <tr>